Li357/WHS-App/README.md

 ## v2.0.0

 Complete rewrite and redesign with NativeBase.
-Getting rid of CodePush for app version uniformity.
-Making the app less crappy and bug prone, with linting and  testing (I hope).
-Less sloppy code.
+Now with linting and better code.

 ### Rewrite Roadmap:

 Next up:
+- [ ] Integration with [bugsnag](https://docs.bugsnag.com/platforms/react-native/) for better
+      error reporting, more conservative use of CodePush to prevent uneven versioning between users
 - [x] Handle different types of dates (need to manually add in meantime)
   - [x] Test no-overlap on assembly dates
   - [x] Test overlap on assembly dates